Global Entity Disambiguation with BERT: Details of Proposed Model

-As the input corpus for training our contextualized embeddings, we used the December 2018 version of Wikipedia, comprising approximately 3.5 billion words and 11 million entity annotations.
-We generated input sequences by splitting the content of each page into sequences comprising $\leq 512$ words and their entity annotations (i.e., hyperlinks).
+As the input corpus for training our model, we use the December 2018 version of Wikipedia, comprising approximately 3.5 billion words and 11 million entity annotations.
+We generate input sequences by splitting the content of each page into sequences comprising $\leq 512$ words and their entity annotations (i.e., hyperlinks).
+The input text is tokenized using BERT's tokenizer with its vocabulary consisting of $V_w = 30,000$ words.
+Similar to \newcite{ganea-hofmann:2017:EMNLP2017}, we create an entity vocabulary consisting of $V_e = 128,040$ entities, which are contained in the entity candidates in the datasets used in our experiments.

-To stabilize the training, we updated only those parameters that were randomly initialized (i.e., fixed the parameters initialized using BERT) at the first epoch, and updated all the parameters in the remaining six epochs.
-We implemented the model using PyTorch, and the training took approximately ten days using eight Tesla V100 GPUs.
+Our model consists of approximately 440 million parameters.
+To reduce the training time, the parameters that are shared with BERT are initialized using BERT.
+The other parameters are initialized randomly.
+The model is trained via iterations over Wikipedia pages in a random order for seven epochs.
+To stabilize the training, we update only those parameters that are randomly initialized (i.e., fixed the parameters initialized using BERT) at the first epoch, and update all parameters in the remaining six epochs.
+We implement the model using PyTorch \cite{NEURIPS2019_bdbca288} and Hugging Face Transformers \cite{wolf-etal-2020-transformers}, and the training takes approximately ten days using eight Tesla V100 GPUs.
+We optimize the model using AdamW.
+The hyper-parameters used in the training are detailed in Table \ref{tb:pretraining-config}.